Scholarships & Grants

 Applicants to the Reach for the Gold Book Scholarship must meet the following criteria:

 - Must be a female student of color.
 Woman of color identifies with any of the following ethnic backgrounds: Hispanic / Latina, Native American / Alaskan Native, Arab or Middle Eastern, Asian or Pacific Islander, or Black / African American

 - Must be a senior in high school or secondary school, graduating in May/June 2017.

 - Must be entering an accredited 4-year college or university program as a first year student by the fall 2017 semester.

 - Must have a minimum high school / secondary school academic average of 85, or 3.4 on a 4.0 GPA scale.

 - Must have a minimum (math, writing, and critical reading) SAT score of 1350, or a minimum ACT Composite score of 28.

 The Golden Colibri Grant

 The Golden Colibri Grant was established in 2011 and serves to recognize and support the professional and academic development of alumnae members of Omega Phi Beta Sorority, Incorporated.
 The Alumnae Association awards $500 annually to one grant recipient towards the pursuit of an advanced degree, professional certification, specialization, or license.
-Applicants must be alumnae members of OPBSI who have a minimum Bachelors Degree and are in pursuit of post-graduate professional/academic advancement.
+Applicants must be alumnae members of OPBSI that hold a Bachelor Degree at the time of submitting their application and are in pursuit of an advance degree or professional certification.

 Our past grant recipients have been: